hglee/GenesysZu3EGFpgaExample/BasicPetaLinux/README.md

 - Install the USB cable driver if you have not installed

-You can find the driver installation script in `data/xicom/cable_drivers/lin64/install_script/install_drivers` under vivado installation directory.
+You can find the driver installation script in `data/xicom/cable_drivers/lin64/install_script/install_drivers` under Vivado installation directory.

 1. Change boot jumper to JTAG